NylaRuby/payment/README.md

 # E-Commerce Payment Gateway:

-This is a virtual internship project for an organisation in West Bengal.
+This is a virtual internship project for an Samskruta Vahini Foundation based in West Bengal.
 The goal was to build an e-commerce website to help the NGO sell their products online.
 Our team was responsible for creating a secure and functional **payment gateway** using **Razorpay** with **MongoDB** as the backend.
 The payment gateway supports **cards, netbanking, wallets, and paylater options**.
 Currently, it is running in **test mode** for dummy transactions.

 We even uploaded a video demo showcasing how the payment gateway works.